 About Personality Tests

-All of our personality assessments are based on the “Big Five” or “Five Factor” Model of understanding personality, the dominant taxonomy of personality that decades of research have shown to be predictive of workplace performance.
+Many of our personality assessments are based on the “Big Five” or “Five Factor” Model of understanding personality, one of the dominant taxonomies of personality that decades of research have shown to be predictive of workplace performance.

 ASK Reduces Turnover by 59% and Raises the Bar on Quality of Hire

 One call center was able to dramatically reduce turnover and improve customer service by using the Employee Personality Profile in combination with an aptitude test.